Tom Wiscombe: Career

-Wiscombe began his career as an intern at NASA's Goddard Space Flight Center, where his father served as a Chief Scientist.
-He earned a Bachelor of Arts in architecture from the University of California, Berkeley in 1992, and a Master's of Architecture degree from the University of California, Los Angeles in 1999.
+Wiscombe began his career as an intern at NASA's Goddard Space Flight Center, where his father served as a chief scientist.
+He earned a Bachelor of Arts in architecture from the University of California, Berkeley in 1992 and a Master of Architecture degree from the University of California, Los Angeles in 1999.

-Between 1993 and 1998, Wiscombe worked at the architecture firm Coop Himmelb(l)au, where he became the Chief Design Architect under Principal Wolf Prix.
+Between 1993 and 1998, Wiscombe worked at the Viennese architecture firm Coop Himmelb(l)au as chief design architect under design principal Wolf Prix.
 During this period, he contributed to the design and construction of the UFA Cinema Center in Dresden.
-After returning to the firm as Chief Designer and Project Partner, he led several major international projects, including BMW Welt in Munich, the Musée des Confluences in Lyon, and the Akron Art Museum in Ohio.
-During this time, Wiscombe also received the MoMA/P.S.1 Young Architects Program Award, resulting in the construction of a large crystalline canopy in the P.S.1 courtyard.
+After returning to the firm as chief designer and project partner, he led several international projects, including BMW Welt in Munich, the Musée des Confluences in Lyon, and the Akron Art Museum in Ohio.

+During this time, Wiscombe received the MoMA P.S.1 Young Architects Program Award, which resulted in the construction of a crystalline canopy in the P.S.1 courtyard.